Vicky-analyst/Global-superstore-analysis/README.md

 - Refocus advertizing strategy to the least revenue generated contries

 ## Limitation
-I had to remove the negative in values located in profit column because it wlii affect the accuracy of the calculated columns when using DAX in Quick measure
+I had to remove the negative in values located in profit column because it will affect the accuracy of the calculated columns when using DAX in Quick measure